 fetch

-, it does not merge the changes into your working directory.
+The git fetch command is used to download commits, files, and references from a remote repository into your local repository.
+Unlike git pull, it does not merge the changes into your working directory.
 Instead, it updates your remote-tracking branches, allowing you to review the changes before integrating them.

 Detailed Explanation